 It includes a built-in Calendar (negating the need for a separate calendar app) that can pull in iCloud, Google, Exchange, Outlook, and Yahoo calendars.
 Because it integrates everything into a single app, you can easily share availability for meetings right inside the app.

-Overall, Outlook is awesome.
+Overall, Outlook is a really great iPhone email app.
 It’s free, works with all the major accounts you’ll have, and provides a lot of great features.
+Now that iOS 14 supports setting a new default email app, I see a lot of companies deploying Outlook to the company-owned iPhones if they are using Microsoft 365.

 Spike email is one of the most unique takes I’ve seen on email in many years.
 It takes a cue from an app like iMessage or Facebook Messenger, and it brings that same look to email.
-So many of my emails are short messages (think Slack style), and Spike builds a design that helps make you more efficient.
-It strips away things like headers, signatures, etc and help you focus on just the content.
-It also includes a priority inbox to help keep your inbox with just the important stuff, so you can get right to work.
+So many of my emails are short messages (think Slack style), and Spike has built a design that helps you be more efficient.
+It strips away things like headers, signatures, etc., and help you focus on just the content.
+It also includes a priority inbox to help keep your inbox with the items you need to see vs cluttering it up with newsletters, receipts, etc.

 Airmail has been around for many years, and it’s one of the most common third-party mail apps that people mention.
 Airmail supports all the major email accounts like iCloud, Exchange, Outlook, Google, Yahoo, IMAP, etc. I originally tried Airmail when it was first released, and it has seen a constant stream of updates since then.

-Design wise, Airmail has done a great job of staying with iOS design trends while having its unique style.
+Design-wise, Airmail has done a great job of staying with iOS design trends while keeping a unique style.
 It stands out from any other app you’ll use, and it’s overall pleasant to look at.

 The last thing I want to say about Airmail is almost everything is customizable.
-If you want an email app with a lot of knobs to tinker with, Airmail is going to fit in with your workflows.
+If you want an email app with a lot of knobs to tinker with, Airmail is going to be a good fit.
+Airmail is a free app, and there is an upgrade option for Airmail Pro for $9.99/year or $2.99/month to unlock additional features.

 Feature-wise, Spark includes a smart inbox to help organize your email into buckets like newsletters, pinned, new, seen, etc. It also includes the ability to snooze emails, send later, email follow up reminders, smart notifications, and tons of integrations with third-party apps (Dropbox, Google Drive, One Drive, etc.).
 You can also personalize the app to your heart’s content.
 Do you want a right swipe to delete and a left swipe to be pin?
 You can do that.
 Do you want a calendar button at the bottom?
 You can add that.